March TARDA Newsletter – The Timeshare Transparency Act – a Bipartisan Bill S3502

 ● A timeshare loan should not be defined as a mortgage

-A timeshare loan should be categorized as an installment loan, not a mortgage.
 One of our greatest concerns is the number of active duty service members who have reported finding their security clearances in jeopardy because of unfair and deceptive timeshare practices.
+The Military Lending Act (MLA) exempts home mortgages.
 The Eleventh Circuit Court of Appeals, in Steines vs Westgate, upheld a lower Florida court ruling that a timeshare loan is not the same as a home mortgage.
-The Military Lending Act (MLA) exempts home mortgages.
 FNMA and the NCUA state on their websites that a timeshare loan is not a mortgage loan.
-In spite of this, developers call a timeshare loan a mortgage.
 Timeshare contracts are financed at 12% to 19%, with little to no resale value.
 Commissions are not disclosed.
 Selling and marketing expenses run as high as 50% or more, including the “free” gifts.

-● The oral representation/non-reliance clause does not belong in a timeshare contract.
+● The oral representation/non-reliance clause does not belong in a unilateral timeshare contract

 If it is, it should be disclosed at or prior to the presentation, not buried in volumes of fine print.